jwojnowski/oidc4s/README.md

 Scala versions 3.x and 2.13.x are supported.

-[JWT Scala](https://github.com/jwt-scala/jwt-scala) is used for JWT verification under-the-hood.

 ## Getting started

 To use this library with default Sttp/Circe implementations, add the following dependency to your `build.sbt`: